 - Ear infections and hearing loss

 - Numbness and tingling in fingers or feet

 - Heart disease

-- Stiff joints, difficulty moving
+- Stiff joints and trouble moving

 - Hernias, which look like a bulge around the belly button or in the groin